 This piece begins in a personal vein, and ends with an extension of the personal into the infinite.

 We conscious and unconscious beings are all on a journey together.
-I hope this poem helps the reader capture some sense of that.
+I hope this … Read the rest of this article

 New and Rare Images of Edgar and Virginia Poe